 1970’s – 1990’s

-In 1974, Stefan Håkans joined the family business and introduced T/B Simson to the market.
-Unfortunately the tugboat was lost off Utö Island in 1978, but thankfully there was no loss of life.
-Soon after, T/B Kraft (ex Kone) was purchased, raising the company’s profile, especially within the forest product & barge operation industry.
-Offshore towages became a part of daily operations and 4 more tugs Triton, Fram, Fakir & Hurtig were purchased in the 1980’s.
+In 1974, Alfons’ son Stefan Håkans joined the family business and introduced T/B Simson to the market.
+Unfortunately, the unlucky tugboat was lost in the waters Utö Island in 1978, but thankfully there was no loss of life.
+Soon after, T/B Kraft (ex-Kone) was acquired, raising the company’s profile, especially within the forest & barge operation industry.
+Offshore towages also became a part of daily operations and 4 more tugs - Triton, Fram, Fakir & Hurtig - were purchased in the 1980’s.

 During the same year, Stefan Håkans established a subsidiary company ‘Finntugs Ltd’ in co-operation with Mr A. Murto and the ports of Kotka & Hamina.
-Over the next 12 months the company experienced rapid expansion and as a result restructured the business ownership.
+Over the next 12 months the company experienced rapid expansion and consequently restructured its ownership.
 Stefan Håkans and his family became the sole owners of Alfons Håkans.
-In 1991, Alfons Håkans purchased S & H Satamahinaus which was based in Helsinki and included the T/B’s Harald & Hamlet.
+In 1991, Alfons Håkans purchased the Helsinki based S & H Satamahinaus and its two T/B’s, Harald & Hamlet.
 Restructuring was necessary once again on the operations side during 1991-92.
-Consequently the T/B’s Herakles & Hermes were refitted to become pushers and charter contracts were established with Rautarukki Ltd & Finncarriers Ltd.
+As a result of this the T/B’s Herakles & Hermes were refitted as pushers and charter contracts were established with Rautaruukki Ltd & Finncarriers Ltd.

-Our fleet currently consists of more than 40 modern tugs and we also manage a fleet of barges.
+Alfons Håkans Group continues to operate today as a family business with Joakim Håkans at the wheel.
+The company and its owners take pride in providing reliable services to the customers.
+Alfons Håkans fleet currently consists of more than 40 modern tugs and we also manage a fleet of barges.